 Wenzhou Furuisi Building Materials Co. was founded in 2004 to manufacture what the company calls "appliances" for the home.

-These include decorative plumbing products such as faucets and showers along with the accessories that often accompany faucets: towel bars and rings, robe hooks, toilet paper holders, and so on.
+These include decorative plumbing products such as faucets, showers, and the accessories that often accompany faucets: towel bars and rings, robe hooks, toilet paper holders, and so on.

 The company trades under a variety of names, including: